ArchWand/Hotkeys/README.md

 ### media_card.ahk
 Pressing the `launch media` key, if you have one, will cause the media card with the pause, skip, and volume controls to pop up.
+Triggers upon key release.

 ### pin
 `Ctrl`+`Win`+`A` will toggle the always on top status of the active window.
 This means that clicking away won't hide it.